RenanLourenco/node-orm-mysql/README.md

 We can migrate to our database with the command:

     npx sequelize-cli db:migrate

-After that we migrate our data to the database

-To verify if everything works fine:

-In CLI of your database insert this command:
+After that we migrate our data to the database, to verify if everything works fine inser this command to the CLI of your database:

     use escola-ingles;

-shortly thereafter insert the command to show the tables we create:
+Shortly thereafter insert the command to show the tables we create:

     show tables;

 Now we can verify the model of the table with the command: describe Pessoas;